cybertraining-dsc/sp21-599-356/project/index.md

 ## 5.5 Scenario five(national dataset)

 The final MAE of train set is around 0.03 and the one of test set is around 0.14.
-The RMSE between real data and predicted data is around 587340. the largest RMSE value is the result, but direct comparisons are not possible because the baseline volume is different from other scenarios.
+Also, the RMSE between real data and predicted data is around 587340. the largest RMSE value is the result, but direct comparisons are not possible because the baseline volume is different from other scenarios.
 Although the predictive graph shows differences, it tends to be similar to the results in the scenario two.

 ![Figure 11](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/Error_For_SenarioFive.png)